OnurGumus/onurgumus.github.io/_posts/2021-02-19-The-tail-of-a-recursion.md

      }
 }
 ```
-Nope, it will fail with stack overflow.
+Nope, Java will fail with stack overflow.

 Python?